tdude92/reddit-short-stories/README.md

 * <20 comments have already been scraped from the comment's parent post.

 Note: Only a portion of r/WritingPrompts was scraped, not the entire thing.

+Hoping to scrape more of r/WritingPrompts and other subreddits in the future.